 If you are interested, please contact me to discuss your requirements.

-Many clubs charge for non-members to come, and often there are 20 or more, depending on location and advertising.
+Many clubs charge for non-members to buy tickets.
 The link below shows a poster for one of my talks in 2017.

 Also contact Stephanie Hafferty for talks on garden potions and no dig gardening.

 - No Dig gardening, lecture at Charlton Musgrove village hall - February 23 @ 6:30 pm - 9:00 pm